-Services at the First Presbyterian Church to-morrow will be as follows: 10 o'clock, Bible School with all classes: 10 o'clock, public worship.
+Services at the First Presbyterian Church to-morrow will be as follows: 10 o'clock, Bible School with all classes; 11 o'clock, public worship.
 Mr. Sheppard will preach on "The Hazards of Life."
 In the afternoon at 4 o'clock a lecture will be given on "The Middle Ages"-the third division in the series on "The History of the Christian Centuries."

-The Ladies' Auxiliary of the Presbyterian Church, at a recent meeting, decided to postpone the holding of the fair until Marine II.
+The Ladies' Auxiliary of the Presbyterian Church, at a recent meeting decided to rectangle the helding of the foir will M.

+meeting, decided to postpone the holding of the fair until May 11.
 This fair will be held in the Masonic Temple.